Aaron-Bopp/TIM/10_Sources/textbook_Hyde&Elsequest_pyschology of women and gender.md

 		1. *Underperformance due to extra pressure*: The extra pressure of disproving a stereotype and avoid conflict leads to a lower [[working memory]]
 		2. *Underperformance due to threats of self-integrity and belonging*: If a person's [[self-worth]] or sense of belonging is threatened by a situation will protect themself by setting lower goals, withdrawing from the situation, or having less motivation.
 - Q: What is [[deindividuation]]?
-	- A state where the person is anonymous and the [[self|identity]] is not emphasized or demphasized.
+	- A state where the person is anonymous and the [[identity]] is not emphasized or demphasized.
 Individuation brings the identity to the front and of mind and places the person in a social situation.
 Deindividuation has been shown to remove gender differentials in some studies.
 - [[Identity is a sense of self, not a pattern of traits or behavior]]
 	- Most people who score high on adrogyny scales have definitie [[cis|cisgender]] indentities
 # Chapter 10 Biology and gender